Brenda Dickson

-Brenda Dickson is an American actress who originated the role of Jill Foster Abbott on the soap opera The Young and the Restless.
+Brenda Irene Dickson is an American actress who originated the role of Jill Foster Abbott on the soap opera The Young and the Restless.

 Early life and education

 Dickson was born in Long Beach, California.
 As a teenager, she toured Southeast Asia singing and dancing for the armed forces with Bob Hope.
 At the age of 17, she won the title of Miss California USA in the Miss World pageant; it led to acting offers but she decided to continue performing at USO shows while studying acting at the Lee Strasberg Theatre and Film Institute in Los Angeles.

 Career

 Dickson made her stage debut at the Beverly Hills Playhouse and went on to appear in stage roles in the Los Angeles area.
 She made her feature film debut in the 1972 film Deathmaster.
 She appeared in guest roles on Men at Law; The F.B.I.; Love, American Style; Here We Go Again; and the prime-time soap opera Falcon Crest.

 Dickson played the role of Jill Foster Abbott on The Young and the Restless from 1973 to 1980, then again from 1983 to 1987.
 Dickson was let go from the show in 1987.
 She filed a $10 million lawsuit against Columbia Pictures in an effort to be reinstated.

 In the lawsuit, Dickson claimed William J. Bell blacklisted her and wreaked havoc on her personal and professional life by hiring "Mafia cartel judges and attorneys" to "ruin" her life.
 As a result, she ended up "broke and homeless" and claimed to have been blocked from working.

 In 1987, Dickson released the film Welcome to My Home, described as a "vanity film" which showcased her home and wardrobe.
 A YouTube parody became an Internet meme and has been removed and re-uploaded several times.
 In 2018, its influence was profiled in Vanity Fair.
 Dickson, who was interviewed for the article, revealed that she financed the film with $5,000 of her own money.

 In May 2013, Dickson released her memoir, My True Hidden Hollywood Story.